-The Cojack is a mix between the Pembroke Welsh Corgi, or the Corgi for short, and the Jack Russell Terrier.
-This is a medium sized dog with large pointy ears, wonderful almond-shaped eyes, stout little legs, and a longer straight tail.
+The Cojack is a mix between the Pembroke Welsh Corgi or the Corgi for short, and the Jack Russell Terrier.
+This is a medium-sized dog with large pointy ears, wonderful almond-shaped eyes, stout little legs, and a long straight tail.
 All of these traits are an excellent combination of multiple parts of each parent breed.
 Just like any dog, the Cojack’s personality can vary quite a lot from dog to dog, but for the most part, he is a great balance between the Corgi and the Jack Russell.
-Energetic, lively, fun loving, friendly, intelligent, and loyal the Cojack is an easy dog to train and absolutely loves being with his family as such, this dog does not enjoy being alone for long periods of time.
+Energetic, lively, fun-loving, friendly, intelligent, and loyal the Cojack is an easy dog to train and absolutely loves being with his family as such, this dog does not enjoy being alone for long periods of time.
 While he isn’t a big barker, the Cojack may very well bark every once in a while to alert you to something or someone new.
 If you are looking for a pet that makes an excellent companion who is upbeat but can still appreciate a good chill and cuddle time, then the Cojack may be the perfect breed for you.

 |Lifespan||12 - 16 Years|

 |Height (at the withers)||Males and Females 25cm - 33cm|

 |Colour||Brown, Black, White, Red and Pied|

 |Common health issues||Patellar Luxation, Deafness, Cardiomyopathy, Patent Ductus Arteriosus|